2013 Sepang GP2 Series round: Feature race

 Coletti re-took the lead but began to struggle on the hard compound tyres, allowing Leimer to close up as his tyres degraded and frequently locked his wheels.
 However, Leimer could not immediately overtake Coletti because he lacked the straightline speed on the straight linking turns 14 and 15.
 Leimer's awareness of Calado getting closer grew more as the race progressed and he knew he had to pass Coletti as soon as possible.
 He tried doing this leaving the final corner on lap 25 but was unsuccessful despite exiting faster than Coletti.
 On the next lap, Coletti put Leimer onto the outside but Leimer overtook him on the racing line at the exit of turn four for the lead.
 By this point, Calado got close to Coletti and out-braked him at the final corner in attempting to pass but ran deep.
 Coletti got back through but Calado then tucked into his slipstream and had the grip to overtake him on the inside at the first corner for second place.

 Further down the order, Haryanto hit Varhaug while battling for position and Dillmann swerved to avoid getting involved in the duel.
 Evans locked his tyres, allowing Trummer to pass him for ninth place.
 At the front, Leimer set a series of lap times under the 1 minute, 50 seconds range in clear air to grow his lead over Calado to two seconds.
 Leimer crossed the start/finish line at the end of lap 30 to achieve his third victory in the GP2 Series and his first since the 2011 Catalunya sprint race.
 Calado was second and Coletti completed the podium in third.
-Off the podium, Nasr took fourth, Leal had the best series result at the time in fifth, Palmer finished sixth and Bird recovered from his penalty to finish seventh.
+Off the podium, Nasr took fourth, Leal had the best series result at the time in fifth, Palmer finished sixth and Bird recovered from his penalty to finish seventh, earning Russian Time points on their GP2 Series debut.
 Richelmi finished eighth and took the pole position for the sprint race.
 Completing the top ten were Trummer and Evans.
 The final classified finishers were Binder, Cecotto, Daly, Dillmann, Varhaug, Giovesi, Ceccon, Rosenzweig, Canamasas, Haryanto and Ma.
 After the race, the stewards deemed Quaife-Hobbs responsible for the collision with his teammate de Jong on lap three and imposed a five-place grid penalty on him for the sprint race.